Questions About Funding

 The Chef does not need to be a professional chef, but they do need to be very comfortable in the kitchen and able to lead a group while offering guidance around recipe preparation, cooking techniques, and food safety.

 The Nutrition Educator does not need to be a Registered Dietitian or professional nutritionist, but they should be well-versed in health and nutrition, and capable of effectively teaching a group of participants.
 Nutrition Educators who have less health and nutrition related experience will need to spend more time preparing for each lesson.
-If you are unsure of whether someone is a good fit, please feel free to contact Kristen at email@example.com.
+If you are unsure of whether someone is a good fit, please feel free to contact Sabina at firstname.lastname@example.org.